ZoneMinder/zoneminder/README.txt

 monitors  while indoors.
 You can also choose to  view  all  of them.
 If  you  choose  a group then your  selection  will  be remembered via a cookie and will be used until you change  it.
-You  can  call your groups anything you like, though  `Mobile' has a special meaning (see Mobile Devices below).
+You  can  call your groups anything you like, though  'Mobile' has a special meaning (see Mobile Devices below).

-There  may  also be a `Cycle' link which allows you  to  cycle through  a  shot from each of your monitors (in  the  selected group  unless  they are switched off) and get  a  streamed  or still  image from each in turn.
-Similarly if you  see  a  link titled  `Montage'  it  will allow you  view  all  your  active enabled  cameras  (in the selected group)  simultaneously.
+There  may  also be a 'Cycle' link which allows you  to  cycle through  a  shot from each of your monitors (in  the  selected group  unless  they are switched off) and get  a  streamed  or still  image from each in turn.
+Similarly if you  see  a  link titled  'Montage'  it  will allow you  view  all  your  active enabled  cameras  (in the selected group)  simultaneously.
 Be aware however that this can consume large amounts of bandwidth and  CPU  so should not be used continuously unless  you  have